-The Institute will consider complaints against Members, Registered Students and certificate and diploma holders (who are known as Affiliate and Associate members of the Institute).
+The Institute will consider complaints against Members, Registered Students and Affiliate and Associate members of the Institute.
 The scheme also covers individuals who have at one time or another been Members, Registered Students or Affiliate or Associate members.
-In such cases the length of time that has passed since the individual belonged to CIPFA will be taken into account when deciding on the appropriateness of a complaint proceeding.
+In such cases the length of time that has passed since the individual was a member of CIPFA will be taken into account when deciding on the appropriateness of a complaint proceeding.